mark-rolich/Router/README.md

 =================

 This PHP class matches url against predefined route patterns.

-Routes follow simple DSL syntax, Router converts them to regular expressions and performs match on a first-match basis.
+Features

+* Routes can be attached to HTTP methods, and follow simple DSL syntax.
+* Uses short codes for the frequently used patterns
+* Provides possibility to add user defined tokens with matching regex.
+* Reverse generate url from a specified route name.

 Copyright and License
 ---------------------

 The MIT License (MIT)

-Copyright (c) 2013 Mark Rolich
+Copyright (c) 2014 Mark Rolich

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal